 The GRE is conducted by the Educational Testing Service or ETS.
 It is a standardized test that is required for the admission into a graduate college.
-GRE testing brings uniformity and fairness in the entrance procedures.
-GRE testing provides a common scale for all the students who wish to pursue higher studies.
-The colleges, while granting admissions take into consideration a number of aspects, such as academic performances, co-curricular activities, performance in interviews, special talent, etc. GRE testing score is one of these aspects.
-The emphasis laid on the GRE testing score at the time of admission differs from college to college.
-Some colleges consider it the most important criterion for admissions, while others take into consideration the performance in GRE to choose one amongst the candidates equal in every other respect.
-For some colleges, the GRE testing score is just a formality.
-However, the usefulness of GRE testing cannot be questioned.
+This examination brings uniformity and fairness in the entrance procedures.
+It provides a common scale for all the students who wish to pursue higher studies.
+The colleges, while granting admissions take into consideration a number of aspects, such as academic performances, co-curricular activities, performance in interviews, special talent, etc. GRE score is one of these aspects.
+The emphasis laid on the scores at the time of admission differs from college to college.
+Some colleges consider it the most important criterion for admissions, while others take into consideration the performance in the test to choose one amongst the candidates equal in every other respect.
+For some colleges, the score you receive in the test is just a formality.
+However, the usefulness of this test cannot be questioned.
 It is as useful to students as it is to colleges.

 FEATURES OF GRE TESTING

-The characteristic features of GRE testing make it a unique testing method.
+The characteristic features of the test make it a unique testing method.
 Its features can be listed as follows.